Psycho (Red Velvet song): Critical reception

 Following its initial release, music critics gave "Psycho" positive reviews.
 Tamar Herman of Billboard magazine said the track is "smooth and sultry in its delivery".
 In an individual song review, writer Kim Do-hyun of IZM said the track is "an upgraded version" of "Bad Boy" and praised the balancing of "a great melody, interesting themes and performance" that crafted "a good song" and rated it three-and-a-half stars out of five.
 Refinery29's Natalie Morin wrote the song has "all the charm and swagger of ...'Bad Boy' but with an updated, sophisticated glow".
 In an interview with the song's producer in February 2020, writer Yim Hyun-su of The Korea Herald described "Psycho" as a "catchy earworm" and said Red Velvet "shows no signs of stopping anytime soon".

 Despite being released in December, "Psycho" appeared on several year-end music lists as one of the best K-pop releases of 2019.
 Billboard ranked it at number 18 on their critics-pick list.
 L'Officiel Malaysia cited "Psycho" as one of 14 definitive K-pop songs of 2019 and called it a "go-to track to sing in the shower".
-Online magazine Whole Tone described "Psycho" as "the track that has created the most impressive spot among K-pop works released over the past year" and put it at number one on their list.
+Online magazine Tonplein described "Psycho" as "the track that has created the most impressive spot among K-pop works released over the past year" and put it at number one on their list.
 "Psycho" was also placed at number one on Paper's list "The 40 Best K-Pop Songs of 2020".